Why choose self-publication?|

 Times have changed.

 A number of factors have converged to dramatically change the landscape of book publishing so that self-publishing is now emerging as the dominant mode.
-More titles were self-published last year than by established publishers.
+More titles are now self-published than by established publishers.

-The emergence of the Espresso Book Machine and online print-on-demand services, combined with online distribution through the likes of Amazon, has made self-publishing ridiculously easy and affordable.
+The emergence of the print-on-demand (POD), combined with online distribution through the likes of Amazon, has made self-publishing ridiculously easy and affordable.
 Self-publishing no longer requires an author to invest thousands of dollars printing a book that may never sell; or warehousing hundreds of copies of their book in their basement or garage; or going door to door trying to place copies with local bookstores, or trying to set up their own mail-order business.
 A few hours studying Self-publishing for Dummies and you're in print....or e-format.
-E-books reduces the costs and logistics even further, since there are no paper, printing, warehousing, or shipping costs.
+E-books reduces the costs and logistics even further, since there are no paper, printing, warehousing, or shipping expenditures.

 Unfortunately, this has placed traditional publishing in an extremely vulnerable position.
 As is routine in the corporate world, buying out the competition meant taking on considerable debt to finance the purchase; the logic being that the resulting increase in market share and greater economies of scale would allow the company to manage and eventually to retire the debt over the long haul.
 Thus, as acquisition fever reached its peak and the mammoth multinationals bought out everything around them, they took on correspondingly gigantic levels of debt.
 They were therefore left in a precarious economic position exactly as the emergence of new technologies (Amazon.com, print-on-demand, various e-formats, etc.) undermined the traditional publishing business model.